-The Partnership will distribute to the General Partner and holders of LP Units whose names appear on the Partnership's records on the last day of each fiscal quarter, (i) 0.001% of Partnership Distributable Income to the General Partner and (ii) 99.999% of Partnership Distributable Income to holders of Class A LP Units, Redeemable LP Units and any other LP Units as determined by the General Partner.
-Distributions will be made within 45 days of the end of each fiscal quarter and the distributions to be made in respect of the last fiscal quarter within 90 days of the end of the fiscal year will reflect any adjustments which are necessary to the distributions made in respect of the preceding fiscal quarters of such fiscal year.
+The Partnership will distribute on a proportional basis to the General Partner and holders of LP Units whose names appear on the Partnership's records on the last day of each calendar month, (i) 0.001% of Partnership Distributable Income to the General Partner, and (ii) 99.999% of Partnership Distributable Income to holders of Class A LP Units, Class F LP Units, Class I LP Units, Redeemable LP Units and any other LP Units as determined by the General Partner.
+Distributions will be made monthly within 15 days of the end of each month and the distributions to be made in respect of the last month of fiscal year will reflect any adjustments which are necessary to the distributions made in respect of the preceding fiscal quarters of such fiscal year.
 The Partnership may, in addition, make a distribution at any other time.